The food retailers are coming out fighting.

 The Council of the European Union, in November 2019, asked the Commission to carry out the study in light of the controversial ruling of the EU Court of Justice (ECJ) on the status of new genomic techniques or NGTs.

 The findings of the EU executive's review suggest NGTs could make plants more resistant to diseases, environmental conditions, and climate change effects.
-The review maintained that such techniques could improve the nutritional profile of crops, boosting fatty acid content, for example, or enabling reduced need for agricultural inputs such as pesticides.
+It maintains such techniques could improve the nutritional profile of crops, boosting fatty acid content or enabling reduced need for agricultural inputs such as pesticides.

 The Commission’s study also highlighted that NGTs are a very diverse set of tools and can achieve different results, with some plant products produced by NGTs being as safe as conventionally bred plants for human and animal health and for the environment.